Creepshow Is So Scary It's Breaking Streaming Records

-The Creepshow TV series, based on the cult classic horror film of the same name, is going down a storm with audiences.
+The Creepshow TV series based on the cult classic horror film is going down a storm with audiences.

-The show follows the first two films in the franchise, based around the anthology concept – in each of the first season’s six episodes, you get two spooky stories.
+Based around the anthology concept popularised by Black Mirror and American Horror Story, the show follows the first two films in the franchise with two spooky stories in each of the first season’s six episodes.

-The 1982 original came from the minds of genre aficionados George A. Romero (Night of the Living Dead, Dawn of the Dead etc) and Stephen King.
+The 1982 original came from the minds of genre aficionados George A. Romero (Night of the Living Dead, Dawn of the Dead…) and Stephen King.
 But it appears the show is living up to its pure legacy, with viewers flocking to catch up with the hype.

 Check out the trailer for Creepshow below: